marimo-team/marimo/docs/guides/overview.md

 </figure>
 </div>

 **Execution order.**
-The order of cells on the page has no bearing on the order cells are executed in: execution order is completely determined by the variables cells define and the cells they read.
+The order of cells on the page has no bearing on the order cells are executed in: execution order is determined by the variables cells define and the variables they read.

 You have full freedom over how to organize your code and tell your stories: move helper functions and other "appendices" to the bottom of your notebook, or put cells with important outputs at the top.

 **No hidden state.**
 marimo notebooks have no hidden state because the program state is